 ## 0.71

-Output includes the input data (successes and trials) and the P-value under the null hypothesis of \(p=0.5\), when P-value is computed using the two-sided test (“alternative hypothesis” here is that the population proportion value can be different from 0.5 to either direction).
+Output includes the input data (successes and trials) and the P-value under the null hypothesis of \(p=0.50\), when the P-value is computed using the two-sided test (“alternative hypothesis” here is that the population proportion value can be different from 0.50 to either direction).

 ##